-\\11.5.1.1 Smoke Detection.
-Where required by applicable laws, codes, or standards for the specified occupancy, approved single- and multiple-station Smoke Alarms shall be installed as follows: (1) In all sleeping rooms Exception: Smoke Alarms shall not be required in sleeping rooms rooms Exception: Smoke Alarms shall not be required in sieeping rooms in existing one- and two-family dwelling units.
+"11.5.1.1 Smoke Detection.
+Where required by applicable laws, codes, or standards for the specified occupancy, approved single- and multiple-station Smoke Alarms shall be installed as follows: (1) In all sleeping rooms.
+Exception: Smoke Alarms shall not be required in sleeping rooms in existing one- and two-family dwelling units.
 (2) Outside of each separate sleeping area, in immediate vicinity of the sleeping rooms.
-(3) On each level of the dwelling unit, including basements Exception: In existing one- and two family dwelling units, approved Smoke Alarms powered by batteries are permitted."
+(3) On each level of the dwelling unit, including basements.
+Exception: In existing one- and two family dwelling units, approved Smoke Alarms powered by batteries are permitted."

 "A.11.8.3 Are More Smoke Alarms Desirable?
 The required number of Smoke Alarms might not provide reliable early warning protection for those areas separated by a door from the areas protected by the required Smoke Alarms.
 For this reason, it is recommended that the householder consider the use of additional Smoke Alarms for those areas for increased protection.
 The additional areas include the basement, bedrooms, dining room, furnace room, utility room, and hallways not protected by the required Smoke Alarms.
-The installation of Smoke Alarms in kitchens, attics (finished or unfinished), or garages is not normally recommended, as these locations occasionally experience conditions that can result in improper operation.
+The installation of Smoke Alarms in kitchens, unfinished attics, or garages is not normally recommended, as these locations occasionally experience conditions that can result in improper operation."